UniversalDependencies/docs/doc-intro.md

 CoNLL-X format.
 For example, the above visualization is generated from this input:

+    An adjectival complement of a verb is an adjectival phrase which functions as the complement (like an object of the verb).

     ~~~ sdparse
     She looks very beautiful
     acomp(looks, beautiful)